AqdamNaseem/Data-Structure/Linked List/src/com/aqdamnaseem/projects/linkedlist/Problem3/ProblemStatement.md

-Find the intersection point of two Linked List
+## Find intersection point of two Linked Lists

-Again there are many solutions to this problem.We will see some of them here

 Before jumping to the solution, Lets analyze the problem.